ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 *    This utility could, if configured to, modify a pre-existing group that is important to you.
 Take care when assigning the group name: QUERY_GROUP_NAME.

-*     To create a "database locked" situation, in SQLite Expert, start a transaction, try to run this utility.
+*     (For testing) To create a "database locked" situation, in SQLite Expert, start a transaction, try to run this utility.
 Will get locked message until transaction in SQLite Expert is either committed or RolledBack.